 - 1 pint grape tomatoes halved

 - 1 chipotle pepper in adobo sauce

-- Add 1 cup of quinoa to a medium sized saucepan with 1 3/4 cup water and 1/4 t salt.
+- Add 1 cup of quinoa to a medium sized saucepan with 1 cup vegetable stock, 3/4 cup water and 1/4 t salt.
 Set on high and wait for it to come to a boil.
-Once boiling, change heat to medium low and cook for 16 minutes or until all the water has been absorbed, stirring halfway through.
+Once boiling, change heat to medium low and cook for 18 minutes or until all the water has been absorbed, stirring halfway through.

-- Slice avocado and make chipotle mayo.
-In the bowl of a food processor, add 1/2 cup mayo, 1 chipotle pepper in adobo, 2 t. pineapple juice, a squeeze of lime and a pinch of salt.
+- Make chipotle mayo.
+In the bowl of a food processor, add 1/2 cup mayo, 1 chipotle pepper in adobo, 2 t. honey, juice of half a lime and a pinch of salt.
 Process until smooth and completely combined.

-- Assemble bowls, quinoa first then salmon, avocado and corn mixture.
+- Assemble bowls, quinoa first then corn, then salmon and tomatoes.
 Drizzle with chipotle aoli.
 Sprinkle with salt.
-Add another squeeze of lime and enjoy.
+As my 5 year old says - easy peasy, lemon squeezy.